Robert J. Schneider

 "Is Alexandra married?"

 After a moment Eda answered, "She is a widow.
-Her husband, David, worked for Cantor Fitzgerals.
+Her husband, David, worked for Cantor Fitzgerald in the World Trade Center.
 He died in the 9/11 attack twelve years ago.
 Alexandra was three months pregnant with Paul at the time."

 "She never re-married?"

 "David was a good man and a good husband.
 Alexandra hasn't met anyone who could take his place, at least that's what she says to me.
 She devotes herself to raising Paul.
 It's difficult enough being a single mother under the best of circumstances.
 Paul has some learning disabilities and behavior problems.
 Alexandra has money from David's insurance.
 I try to help out however I can.
-I wanted my daughter to sell her house and move back with me but Paul is enrolled in a good school with some special programs to help him."
+I wanted my daughter to sell her house and move back with me.
+Alexandra stayed with me and my husband during her pregnancy and for several months after.
+She wanted to return to the Manorville house she and David had bought just after they were married.
+I stayed with my daughter and baby Paul often.
+Eventually Paul was enrolled in a good school in Manorville with some special programs to help him."

 Lana said, "A woman as attractive as your daughter is likely to, well attract men."